lostechies/blog/_derickbailey/2011-09-26-seo-and-accessibility-with-html5-pushstate-part-2-progressive-enhancement-with-backbone-js.md

 Start by having a web server produce a very simple HTML form with a single textbox and button:

-[gist id=1243356 file=1-form.html]
+{% gist 1243356 1-form.html %}

 After the server renders this and delivers it down to the browser, the JavaScript for the page (a Backbone.js view in this case) would pick it up and run with it:

-[gist id=1243356 file=2-sayname.js]
+{% gist 1243356 2-sayname.js %}

 When i instantiate the view after the page loads, I&#8217;m providing the existing content of the form that was rendered by the server to the view instance as the &#8216;el&#8217; of the view.
 I am not calling render or having the view generate an for me when the first view is loaded.
 I have a render method available for after the view is up and running and the page is all javascript, though.
 This lets me re-render the view later if i need to.
 (In all honestly, though, this example doesn&#8217;t need a render method and it could easily be left out).

 Clicking the &#8220;Say My Name&#8221; button with JavaScript enabled will cause an alert box.